preethika1810/ai-smart-vaccine-cold-chain/README.md

 ##  Acknowledgement

 This project was developed as an academic innovation project focusing on the application of **IoT, Artificial Intelligence, cloud technologies, and biotechnology** to improve vaccine cold-chain monitoring.
+More innovative and professional
+Suitable for a college innovation project
+Clearly explain IoT + AI + cloud + biotechnology
+Include Raspberry Pi, SHT33, FastAPI, and Firebase Mention failure backup/satellite communication if you want Keep it concise and technically credible.
 ---

 ##  Keywords